What is EMR? Features, Examples and Use Cases

 Common Use Cases of EMR

 Electronic Medical Records (EMR) find widespread application across various facets of the healthcare landscape, revolutionizing the way patient information is managed and healthcare services are delivered.
-Below are most common use cases of EMR
+Below are the most common use cases of EMR:

 1. General Healthcare Use Cases